ledleledle/WebCBIR/README.md

 My method is, you upload the image, opencv and numpy process your image, system will save image to the temporary folder, showing the result, and the <code>app.route('/')</code> i use for checking the temporary folder is there exist or not.
 I will keep update this project and keep find the best method for best result.
 Hope you enjoy

 Sorry for my bad English :(

+# Note
+Make PR's if you have any problem.
+Cheers 🍻